entice/entice/server.md

 Synchroneous map change request.

 ```
-map:change
+area:change
-- new_map         // the new map's snake-cased name
+- map             // the new area as a snake-cased map-name
 ```

 Success: (Decouples the client from the former channel, you will need to rejoin the new map with the token)

 ```
-map:change:ok
+area:change:ok
 - client_id       // the client's id (should be known anyway)
 - transfer_token  // the temporary token
 ```

-Failure: (You'll get decoupled from the current map.)
+Failure: (You'll get decoupled from the current map.
+Maybe we should not do that.)

 ```
-map:change:error
+area:change:error
 ```

 ---